 The E3 SU worker for North Down and Newtownards is Rachel Tweedie.

-Our schools are a mission field right on the doorstep of our churches.
+Scripture Union’s E3 initiative continues to grow.
 Trinity’s support is through financial gifts, prayer and some volunteer help.

 A monthly prayer meeting is held so that churches can join together to pray for Rachel, the teachers and the work.
-It is held in the minister’s office at St. Andrew’s Presbyterian Church, Clandeboye Road (entrance half way along the side of the church) on the 1st Monday of the month from 10:00 – 11:00am.
+It is held in the minister’s office at St. Andrew’s Presbyterian Church, Clandeboye Road (entrance through double doors, half way along the side of the church) on the 1st Monday of the month from 10:00 – 11:00am.